 The oscillation mark depth also changes, according to the pitch and the liquid level changes.
-Specifically, the rising level (rate=2 mm s-1 here) produces deeper oscillation marks while the falling level (rate=-5 mm s-1 here) produces shallower marks.
-This is likely to be caused by increased interaction of the meniscus with the resolidified flux rim, as discussed in depth in this paper.
+Specifically, the rising level (rate=2mm/s here) produces deeper oscillation marks while the falling level (rate=-5mm/s here) produces shallower marks.
+This is likely due to increased interaction of the meniscus with the resolidified flux rim, as discussed in depth in this work.

 Figure 2 shows that oscillation mark depth can suddenly change across the strand width, even though their shape and spacing remains quite regular.
-Wolf has shown that flux casting produces deeper but more regular oscillation marks than oil casting, owing to the pressure variations in the flux channel during the oscillation cycle.
-The deep oscillation marks are consistent with the presence of a thick liquid mould flux layer experiencing large pressure fluctuations from a large flux rim.
+Wolf has shown that flux casting produces deeper but more regular oscillation marks than oil casting [2], owing to the pressure variations in the flux channel during the oscillation cycle [3].
+The deep oscillation marks are consistent with the presence of a thick liquid mold flux layer experiencing large pressure fluctuations from a large flux rim.
 The adjacent regions with very shallow marks, suggest a lack of liquid flux infiltration.
-This is consistent with the flat region (shallow marks) being a plateau that is raised slightly above the bloom surface, meaning that the molten steel was able to touch the mould wall locally, while the adjacent region (deep marks) contained mould flux that kept the steel further away.
-These variations are important because the accompanying variations in thermal resistance of the shell/mould gap are likely to lead to significant transverse variations in heat transfer, which may produce subsurface cracks.
+This is consistent with the flat region (shallow marks) being a plateau that is rasied slightly above the bloom surface, meaning that the molten steel was able to touch the mold wall locally, while the adjacent region (deep marks) contained mold flux that kept the steel further away.
+These variations are important because the accompanying variations in thermal resistance of the shell / mold gap likely lead to significant transverse variations in heat transfer, which may produce subsurface cracks.

-Figure 3 shows typical transverse depressions on the wideface surface of a peritectic steel bloom, cast at low speed (0.5 m min-1).
-The close-up of Fig. 3 (right) shows that depressions near the edge are readily visible against the off-corner region of the bloom that has been flattened somewhat by the support rolls.
+Figure 3 shows typical transverse depressions on the wideface surface of a peritectic steel bloom, cast at low speed (0.5m/min).
+The closeup of Fig. 3 (right) shows that depressions near the edge are readily visible against the off-corner region of the bloom which has been flattened somewhat by the support rolls.
 The depressions form at the meniscus, owing to the large thermal contraction that accompanies the phase transformation from delta-ferrite to austenite.
-They are associated with rippling of the shell and various quality problems, such as transverse cracks and slivers.
-Figure 4 shows a long longitudinal surface depression running down the centre of the bloom narrow face.
+They are associated with rippling of the shell [4] and various quality problems, such as transverse cracks and slivers.
+Figure 4 shows a long longitudinal surface depression running down the center of the bloom narrow face.
 By lowering heat transfer locally, this depression may cause a longitudinal facial crack, and even initiate a breakout in severe cases.